fotopoulos-v/fotopoulos-v/README.md

 - My name is Vasileios Fotopoulos
 - I’m very interested in Data Science
-- I hold a degree in Applied Mathematical and Physical Sciences
+- I hold a diploma in Applied Mathematical and Physical Sciences
 - I hold a MSc degree in Data Science and Machine Learning
 - I keep improving my Data Science and Machine Learning skills
 - I’m looking to work on Data Science, Machine Learning, Deep Learning